lshus/stitchdiffusion-colab/README.md

 ```

 ## 4. 360 Panorama Generation.

+Step 1.
+Remeber to change "YOUR_PATH" in this stitchdiffusion_360_gen.py.

+Step 2.
+Specify the input prompt.
+(360-degree panoramic image is the trigger word, if you want to generate a 360-degree panorama, the input prompt should include it.)

+Step 3.
+Run the file.
 ```
 python stitchdiffusion_360_gen.py
 ```

+## Acknowledgement

 Many thanks to [kohya-trainer](https://github.com/Linaqruf/kohya-trainer), [StitchDiffusion](https://github.com/littlewhitesea/StitchDiffusion) and [diffusers](https://github.com/huggingface/diffusers) for their open-source code.